What causes multiple sclerosis?

-Some studies have suggested that many viruses such as measles, herpes and the flu viruses may be associated with MS. To date, however, this belief has not been proven.
+Some research has suggested that viruses such as measles, herpes, Epstein-Barr virus and the flu viruses may be associated with MS.

 Theories suggest a virus may stay dormant for some years, but wakes up again at times, causing MS attacks.

 Researchers have been investigating whether narrowed veins near the brain, reduced blood flow and a build-up of iron deposits inside nerve tissue could trigger MS and its symptoms.